demo-engineering/nodejs-financial/README.md

 - A user could have only two types of accounts: Saving and Checking.
     -   The user can only have one checking account.
     -   The user can only have one saving account.
-- The users can transfer money to other accounts.
+- The users can transfer money from one account to another account.

 ### Your assignment:

--   Create a new transfer endpoint that enables users to transfer money to other accounts.
+-   Create a new transfer endpoint that enables users to transfer money to only checking-to-checking account.
-    -   The users can only transfer money from checking-to-checking accounts.
 -   The users could create their own deposits, but they should be approved by the system admins to be acknowledged.
 -   The users have 3 free transfers per week.
 After the users reach the limit, the “Bank/App” should charge 2% of transfer fees on transaction amount.
     -   e.g. Transaction amount of US$ 1,000.00.
 The transfer fee should be US$ 20.00.